Last updated on April 9, 2026

 Boseiju, Who Endures

-The legendary tree of Kamigawa’s Jukai forest got an enormous boost in power level with its new version in Neon Dynasty.
+The legendary tree of Kamigawaโ€™s Jukai forest got an enormous boost in power level with its Neon Dynasty version.
 Having a Naturalize effect on the channel ability of a land is insane.
-Not only Boseiju, Who Endures it uncounterable by conventional Counterspells, but the main reason this is so good is that it’s just a land with almost no downsides.
+Not only is Boseiju, Who Endures uncounterable by conventional Counterspells, but the main reason this is so good is that itโ€™s just a land with almost no downsides, making it an enchantment killer and one of the best artifact removal effects in green.

 Flexibility matters, and Boseiju (along with the other channel lands in the set) is a master of flexibility while not sacrificing any of the efficiency that you get with other options.